-As one of Australia’s first coffee companies, we are proud of our heritage.
-We’ve gone from being pioneers to innovators, remaining as passionate about coffee today as we were 60 years ago.
+As one of Australia’s first coffee companies, made locally in Concord, NSW, we are proud of our heritage.
+We’ve gone from being pioneers to innovators, remaining as passionate about coffee today as we were 70 years ago.
 We are proud to be featured in PANDORA, Australia’s Web Archive, which seeks to collect Australian online publications which represent the cultural and social life, and activities of Australians.

 Browse through our rich heritage below and discover how our story has evolved over the decades to become one of Australia’s most loved coffee brands.